1,000+ Opportunities

 Invite-only full financing application reviewed by LEAF Fund and Franklin County CDC

-Based on current listing details, eligibility includes: Food retailers, nonprofits, and community health organizations operating in food-insecure areas of Massachusetts; two-step application process with pre-application review.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Food retailers, nonprofits, and community health organizations operating in food-insecure areas of Massachusetts; two-step application process with pre-application review.
+Confirm the full requirements in the official notice before applying.